 Having a look “under the hood” revealed that soil properties can help “turbocharge” a location, making it more productive.
 In dry, sandy areas, a little clay helps hold water.
 In moister, clayey areas, a little sand helps water infiltrate to deeper depths where it can be stored for later use.
 These properties give a boost to some vegetation types in dry years.

-In the southwestern U.S., climate, plant, and soil properties interact to affect water availability for vegetation growth.
+In the southwestern U.S., climate, soil properties and site characteristics interact to affect water balance and vegetation growth.
 Now that scientists have untangled some of these interactions, managers have new insight to current conditions and what the future may hold—and can start planning for it.
 Anticipating how vegetation may change with climate is akin to knowing the road ahead, and figuring out which vehicle will be right for the conditions.

 To learn more, see D. P. Thoma, S. M. Munson, and D. L. Witwicki, Landscape pivot points and responses to water balance in national parks of the southwest US.
 Journal of Applied Ecology, July 2018.